aws-samples/config-resource-compliance-dashboard/backfill/README.md

    ```
    select min(dt), datasource from cid_crcd_config group by datasource;
    ```
-1. (OPTIONAL) [Refresh](https://docs.aws.amazon.com/quicksuite/latest/userguide/refreshing-imported-data.html) your Quick Suite datasets to see historical data on the dashboard.
+1. (OPTIONAL) [Refresh](https://docs.aws.amazon.com/quick/latest/userguide/refreshing-imported-data.html) your Quick Sight datasets to see historical data on the dashboard.
 The datasets will refresh within 24 hours anyway.

 ## Important Notes